 - First Few Rows of Main Cabin — additional legroom and a better location to put you among the first few coach passengers to exit the airplane

-Hot Tip: SeatGuru is an excellent tool to use for figuring out seat maps, aircrafts, and more.
+Hot Tip: SeatGuru is an excellent tool to use for figuring out seat maps, aircraft, and more.
 Check out our guide on how to use SeatGuru to make travel better.

 Depending on your aircraft, Main Cabin Extra seating can look slightly different.
 Keep in mind that there can be aircraft swaps at any time throughout your journey, as well, so even if you book your ticket on 1 plane, it can be substituted with another at the last minute.